NativeScript/nativescript-cli/README.md

 ### Modifying Entitlements File (iOS only)

 To specify which Capabilities are required by your App - Maps, Push Notifications, Wallet and etc. you can add or edit the `app.entitlements` file placed inside `app/App_Resources/iOS`.
 When building the project, the default `app/App_Resources/iOS/app.entitlements` file gets merged with all Plugins entitlement files and a new `yourAppName.entitlements` is created in the platforms directory.
-The path would be `app/platforms/ios/app/app.entitlements` and will be linked in the `build.xcconfig` file.
+The path would be `app/platforms/ios/<application name>/<application name>.entitlements` and will be linked in the `build.xcconfig` file.

 You can always override the generated entitlements file, by pointing to your own entitlements file by setting the `CODE_SIGN_ENTITLEMENTS` property in the `app/App_Resources/iOS/build.xcconfig` file.